nchodosh/nchodosh.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Assitant Professor of CS at <a href='https://www1.villanova.edu/university.html'>Villanova University</a>.
+subtitle: Assistant Professor of CS at <a href='https://www1.villanova.edu/university.html'>Villanova University</a>.

 profile:
   align: right